TriTranDev/neuralnetwork/README.md

 ```

 call ProcessNeural to build the network and check the [Correlation Coefficient](https://www.investopedia.com/terms/c/correlationcoefficient.asp)

+## Note
+Maybe prepare your data if you use different data format

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.